 No excavation or invasive testing was conducted as a part of the visual tree assessment.

 3. The proposed development

 3.1.
-The proposed development is for the demolition of an existing residential structure and subdivision of the site into two lots.
+The proposed development is for the demolition of an existing residential structure and the construction of a replacement residential structure and associated landscaping.